Lauren Ward

+Early life and education

-Ward was born in Lincoln, Nebraska and grew up in Kansas City, Missouri, the daughter of Denis Ward (1941–1986), a professor of geo-sciences at UMKC, and Holly Ward (née Harvick, 1941–2005).
-She graduated from Hickman Mills High School in 1988 and received her B.F.A from University of North Carolina School of the Arts.
-She is married to British stage director Matthew Warchus, with whom she has three children.
+Ward was born in Lincoln, Nebraska, and grew up in Kansas City, Missouri, the daughter of Denis Ward (1941–1986), a professor of geo-sciences at the University of Missouri–Kansas City, and Holly Ward (née Harvick, 1941–2005).
+She graduated from Hickman Mills High School in 1988 and received a Bachelor of Fine Arts degree from the University of North Carolina School of the Arts.

 Career

 Broadway

-Ward made her Broadway debut in the 1994 revival of Carousel as Jenny Sanborn and Heavenly Friend.
+Ward made her Broadway debut in the 1994 revival of Carousel as Jenny Sanborn and Heavenly Friend, understudying the role of Julie Jordan.
 She appeared in the musical 1776 in 1997 as Martha Jefferson.
 She appeared in the 2001 revival of Follies as Young Sally, where she met her future husband, director Matthew Warchus.

 In 2010, Ward originated the role of Miss Honey in the new musical Matilda, based on the book Matilda by Roald Dahl in the Royal Shakespeare Company's production at Stratford-upon-Avon.
 Ward then played this role in the West End starting in October 2011 and on Broadway in 2013.
 For this role, Ward was nominated for the 2013 Tony Award for Best Featured Actress in a Musical.

 Off-Broadway theatre

 In 1995 she played the dual roles of Jennie/Daisy in the musical Jack's Holiday.
 In 1997 Ward originated the role of Violet Karl in the musical Violet, for which she was nominated for a Drama Desk Award for Outstanding Actress in a Musical.
 In 1999 she played Arlene Murphy in the musical Exactly Like You.
 In 2000, Ward played the role of Helen in Stephen Sondheim's Saturday Night at the Second Stage Theatre.
 In 2001 she appeared in the Manhattan Theatre Club production of the musical Time and Again as Emily.
+In 2003 Ward played Julie in the City Center Encores production of The New Moon.